 We strive to offer healthier options, including low-sodium canned vegetables and soup, whole wheat pasta, and low-sugar cereals.

-The food pantry is supported by food and monetary donations from local businesses, churches, civic groups, and individuals.
+The Food Pantry is supported by food and monetary donations from local businesses, churches, civic groups, and individuals.
 If your business, church or organization would like to conduct a food drive, please contact us for a list of our most urgently needed items.

 The Cross-Lines Community Kitchen offers a warm, fresh meal to anyone who needs it.
 During the summer, the kitchen is filled with many children who need meals when school is not in session.
 Breakfast is often pancakes or oatmeal with fruit; lunch is anything from taco salad to spaghetti.

-Cross-Lines Community Garden and Orchard
+Community Garden and Orchard